SA9102/Markdown-Text-Editor-2.0/README.md

 Contains some limited styling using the [Mantine](https://mantine.dev/) component library for React, and [Tabler](https://tabler.io/icons) for the icons.

 More importantly, it also features a login and register page with validation.
-Users can create an account requiring a username and password, and the account is stored on a MongoDB database. **I would not recommend doing this right now since you cannot save any data your account yet, and there is no way to delete accounts yet.**
+Users can create an account requiring a username and password, and the account is stored on a MongoDB database.

 Passwords are salted and hashed using the core `crypto` for either storing the password in the database (for registering), or for comparing a password stored in the database based on the given username (for logging in).